Can you be a green business if you didn’t quite set out to be?

 Examples of companies with Pending B Corp status

-Backpack is a consultancy that helps brands to be more authentic in their creative, communication and behaviours, and to see the business case in authenticity.
+Backpack is a consultancy that helps brands to be more authentic in their creative, communication and behaviors, and to see the business case in authenticity.

 Started up by Sammy Burt after she was made redundant due to the coronavirus pandemic, she says it was “crucial to start as I mean to go on”.